 A prospective customer contacts an event organizer because he likes a music event.
 First, he asks about upcoming music concerts in his/her city (discovery phase).
 Then the prospect inquires about a concert by a specific band.

 Other questions such as event location, event time are also asked.
 This is taken into account and documented in the Knowledge Graph.
-Then the customer asks about the availability of tickets, whereby specific ticket categories (adults, youth, seniors) or ticket classes (seats, standing area) can also be taken into account.
+Then the customer asks about the availability of tickets, whereby specific ticket categories (adults, youth, older people) or ticket classes (seats, standing area) can also be taken into account.

 After gathering all the information, the customer is redirected to a ticket booking service.
 Of course, all the given data is taken into account.
 Now the customer can conveniently buy the desired ticket in a natural language-based dialog via the chatbot or voice assistant.